gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 from SDM data ([@fig:maps]b) filled in most of the gaps while still displaying higher richness on the East coast and sites with few or no species up North and in the Midwest.
-There was no clear latitudinal gradient in richness, but rather an East-West one, with landmarks such as the Rockies and croplands in the Midwest, which should be species-poor habitats, notably visible on the maps, separating the East and West.
-The SDM predictions highlighted similar results regarding the LCBD sites, providing relevant measures to fill in gaps.
-LCBD scores were low on the East Coast and higher on the border of sampled sites in the Midwest.
-They were also higher in the North and in the South, where observations were more sparse ([@fig:maps]c).
-Results from SDM predictions were similar, with lower LCBD values in the East and more unique sites in the Midwest region, Central Mexico, and some Northern regions ([@fig:maps]d).
+There was no clear latitudinal gradient in richness, but rather an East-West one.
+Landmarks such as the Rockies and croplands in the Midwest (which should be species-poor habitats) were notably visible on the maps, separating the East and West.
+LCBD scores from observation data ([@fig:maps]c) were low on the East Coast and higher on the border of sampled sites in the Midwest.
+They were also higher in the North and in the South ([@fig:maps]d), where observations were more sparse.
+Results from SDM predictions were similar, with lower LCBD values in the East and more unique sites in the Midwest region, Central Mexico, and some Northern regions.
 There was no clear latitudinal gradient once again and the East-West contrast, while present, was less clear than on the richness maps.
 Absolute LCBD values (before scaling to the maximum value observed) ranged between 1.444e-5 and 5.860e-5 for observation data and between 5.788e-6 and 1.706e-5 for SDM data.

 ![Comparison of species richness and LCBD scores from observed and predicted Warblers occurrences in North America.
 Values were calculated for sites representing ten arc-minutes pixels.
 We measured species richness after converting the occurrence data from eBird (a) and the SDM predictions from our single-species BART models (b) to a presence-absence format per species.
 We applied the Hellinger transformation to the presence-absence data, then calculated the LCBD values from the variance of the community matrices.
 We scaled the LCBD values from the occurrence data (c) and SDM predictions (d) to their respective maximal value.
 Absolute LCBD values (before scaling to the maximum value observed) ranged between 1.444e-5 and 5.860e-5 for observation data and between 5.788e-6 and 1.706e-5 for SDM data.
 Areas in light grey (not on the colour scale) represent mainland sites with environmental data but without any Warblers species present.](figures/combined-maps.png){#fig:maps}